-In January 2020, a private loan of US\$1,000,000 was assigned to a company of which a director of the Corporation was an officer.
+In January 2020, a private loan with a face value of US\$1,000,000 was assigned to a private company of which a director of the Corporation was an officer of this private company.
 Based on the revised terms in February 2020, the face value of the loan of \$1,670,000 maturing on August 31, 2021 accruing interest at 12% per annum and convertible into common shares of the Corporation at a 10% discount to the deemed price at the date of the completion of a going public transaction (Note 14).
-The entire private loans, including the interest accrued, of \$2,778,561 was converted into 12,349,161 common shares as part of the RTO transaction (Note 14).
+The entire private loan, including the interest accrued, of \$2,778,561 was converted into 12,349,161 common shares as part of the RTO transaction (Note 14).
 The advance from PCG became an intercompany balance after the completion of the RTO and therefore the balance was eliminated in the Financial Statements for the year ended December 31, 2022 (Note 14).